geneontology/go-fastapi/README.md

 `-p` tells docker to map the container port 8080 to the host port 8080.
 This way the user can access the API docker version of the running API from their local browser via: http://127.0.0.1:8080/docs

-# TODO: ensure that the entrypoint is used so that we can tell dockerswarm etc. to bring back up the container, instead
-# of touching the background file, if the python server fails, the entire image is gone and we can detect that.

 ```bash
 docker run -d -p 8080:8080 geneontology/go-fastapi
 ```